 Honesty & Integrity

 Honesty is essential to the rehabilitation process.
 When a former addict or alcoholic is not honest with themselves or others, when they let their personal integrity slip, they can feel more and more alone and experience the urge to relapse.
 This is not stated with a moralistic slant.
 It is just the way it is.
 The vast majority of people – addicted or otherwise – are naturally honest and seek to operate on a high plane with themselves and others.
 Again, comprehensive rehab and aftercare are essential in helping the individual manage the tumultuous journey known as life.

 When treatment is not personalized enough, when it does not address the root causes of addiction, the tendency to relapse can significantly increase.
-Holistic and comprehensive treatment means we deal with the many physical, personal, mental, familial, social, environmental, societal, and spiritual factors present in an individual’s life.
-Still, life is full of surprises, and all manner of drama can crop up post-graduation.
+Comprehensive treatment means we deal with the many physical, personal, emotional, familial, social, environmental, societal, and spiritual factors present in an individual’s life.
+Still, life is full of surprises, and all manners of drama can crop up post-graduation.
 In fact, we expect this to happen – it means the person is living life.
 It is HOW he or she deals with the drama that is different.
 When a former addict has been reoriented with new life-skills and tools, they are far less likely to relapse.
 Click here to learn more about addiction treatment.